TeknooSoftware/states/docs/api/files/Proxy/Integrated.php.txt

 class Integrated extends Standard
 {
     /**
-     * Class name of the factory to use during set up to initialize this object
+     * Class name of the factory to use in set up to initialize this object
      * @var string
      */
     protected static $_startupFactoryClassName = '\UniAlteri\States\Factory\StandardStartupFactory';